 My prayer this Shavuos is simple.
 Hashem, please let our celebration of Matan Torah this Shavuos of 5780 be different from years past.
 Allow our yearning for connectedness to include those with whom we haven’t yet identified.
 Please help us attain the humility and courage to appreciate how life is experienced by others, and to be that much more compassionate.
 Support us in our drive to internalize that what we are yearning for this year is not merely a subsiding of social distancing, but a celebration of unity and connectedness, the likes of which we’ve never truly experienced.

-To read the article that originally appreared in The Jewish Standard click here
+Click Here to read the article as it originally appeared in The Jewish Standard.